What is Building Science?

 Remember those three major environmental factors?

-These three things are also what is most responsibility for the deterioration of materials.
-All these factors add energy to the building, but this energy works against our efforts to control the interior.
-Not only that, the effects are exponential and synergistic in nature.
+These three things are also what is most responsible for the deterioration of materials.
+These factors add energy to the building, but this energy works against our efforts to control the interior.
+The effects are also exponential and synergistic in nature.
 That means that the effects grow quickly, and they love to interact with each other.

 Here are some examples: